VesselFinder — track ships worldwide in real time

 One of the strongest features is access to historical data.
 You can:

-- View past sailing routes
+- View past routes

 - Get an overview of port calls